 Formercollected targeted software projects developed in our laboratory.
 This collection is in the form of Python package and it contains the following software:

-- Laasmaa et al, J Microsc 2011. – a Python package for deconvolving 3D microscope images.
-Reference:
+- IOCBIO Deconvolve instead.
+Reference: Laasmaa et al, J Microsc 2011. – a Python package for deconvolving 3D microscope images.
+Deprecated, use

 - Peterson et al, AJP Cell Phys 2013. – a C library and Python package for estimating fundamental period of a sequence with an application to determining sarcomere length from microscopy images of cardiomyocytes.
 Reference: